abinit/abinit/doc/tutorial/eph_intro.md

 The advantage of such approach is that calculations can be easily automated.
-The drawback is that the computational cost of the NSCF quickly increases with the density of the $\kk$-mesh and [[nband]] hence for "big calculations" the cost of the NSCF part may be even greater than the e-ph computation.
+The drawback is that the computational cost of the NSCF quickly increases with the density of the $\kk$-mesh and [[nband]] hence for "big calculations" the cost of the NSCF part may be even greater than the e-ph computation itself.

-There are however physical properties whose description does not require the computation of the KS states for each
-$\kk$-point in the IBZ.
+There are however physical properties whose computation does not require the knowledge of the KS states for each $\kk$-point in the IBZ.
 For instance, the computation of mobilities in semiconductors require the knowledge of the KS states whose energy is slight above (below) the CMB (VBM), let's say ~0.2 eV.
 In metals, only states close the Fermi level are needed to compute superconducting properties with the standard formalism.
-In other words, several EPH calculations require extremely dense BZ meshes to converge but as a matter of fact only a relatively small fraction of the IBZ is nededed.
+In other words, several EPH calculations in which delta functions are involved require extremely dense BZ meshes to converge but as a matter of fact only a relatively small fraction of the IBZ/BZ compatible with energy and crystalline-momentum convervation is nededed.

 At this point a question naturally arises: can we avoid the NSCF computation of $\kk$-points that are supposed to give negligible contribution to the final physical results?
-The answer is yes provided we are able to predict in some easy way and with some reasonable accuracy the eigenvalues $\ee_{nk}$ without actually solving the KS equations.
+The answer is yes provided we are able to predict in some easy way and with reasonable accuracy the KS eigenvalues $\ee_\nk$ without actually solving the KS equations.

-The aproach used in the EPH code is based on the star-function interpolation by Shankland-Koelling-Wood Fourier (SKW) interpolation scheme [[cite:Pickett1988]].
+The aproach used in the EPH code is based on the star-function interpolation by Shankland-Koelling-Wood Fourier (SKW) with the improvements described in [[cite:Pickett1988]].
-The single-particle energies are expressed in terms of the (symmetrized) Fourier sum
+In this method, the single-particle energies are expressed in terms of the (symmetrized) Fourier sum

 \begin{equation}
 \label{eq:skw_expansion}